Mechanical Engineering (B.S.)

 Furthermore, we seek a trend for future applications of such masks.
 That is, by understanding the effectiveness of masks and their behavior, conclusions can be drawn as to how nanoparticles, such as viruses, can diffuse and the optimum way to reduce their penetration.
 This is a unique work as none of the researchers have done the live measurements of nanoparticles simultaneously to evaluate the effectiveness of breathing masks.
 Also, based on this research, conclusions are drawn on whether screening molecules and equipment are effective to filter particles at nanoscales at the desired level.

 This research evaluates the performance of commercially available breathing masks in filtering airborne nanoparticles at manufacturing sites.
 Data has been collected and analyzed in order to analyze the behavior of nanoparticles and the effectiveness of filtration methods.
 Finally, conclusions are drawn for future applications of masks and molecule screening equipment.

 Dardano, Gracia M., "Data Analysis to Evaluate the Performance of Breathing Masks used for Filtering Nano-Level Particles at Manufacturing Sites" (2020).
-University Honors Program Theses.
+Honors College Theses.
 534.

 Available for download on Thursday, October 30, 2025